UtherII/utherii.github.io/README.md

  - The popups should be modified to go across the sidebar slider.
 ### What's in the prototype:
  - The prototype has a text field in the sidebar but it is absolutely not working.
- - The prototype has only theme selection in the options and no help button .
+ - The prototype has only theme selection in the options and no help button.

 ## Tree in the sidebar
 ### What:
  - Introduce a tree view of the documentation entries in the sidebar
 ### Why:
  - The sidebar content is currently disturbing.
 It is sometimes related to the current level, while it is sometimes related to the higher level.
-  - A tree seem natural to represent the crate/module hierarchy and the related items.
+ - A tree seem natural to represent the module hierarchy.
  - Allow to navigate quickly in the tree without charging a new the page every level.
- - The items that do not belong to the crate (Keyword, Primitives, ...) are clearly displayed outside of the crate at the top level.
+ - The items that do not belong to the crate like keyword, primitives or additional doc(see `Integrate other documentation`) are clearly displayed outside of the module tree at the top level.
 ### Details:
  - At page load, the path to the currently displayed item is unfold, but you should be able to unfold the nodes manually.
- - Stick elements at the top when scrolling.
+ - The elements stick at the top when scrolling.
 ### Questions:
- - Does we include the implemented items in the tree too (as the current doc do), since it would be redundant with the summary (see `Summary: Table`)
+ - Does we include the sub-items (variants, fields, implemented items, ...) in the tree too (as the current doc display them on sidebar), since it would be redundant with the summary (see `Summary: Table`)
- - Do we preload the whole tree.
+ - Do we preload the whole tree (may be heavy, especially if we include sub-items), or do we load the tree content on deman (need JavaScript).
  - Witch icons set use for the tree elements?
-The icon with initials where supposed to be placeholders but they seem to work pretty well.
-I'm open to suggestions.
+In my prototype I used initials.
+They where supposed to be just placeholders but it seems to be clearer than the most of symbols I tried.
 ### What's in the prototype:
  - The prototype has a functional sidebar tree.

-## Integrate other kind of documentations
+## Integrate other documentations
 ### What:
- - Allow in the sidebar entries not directly related to a specific element in the code.
-It might be used to add documentation, like the "Rust Book" for std, a guide for a framework, ...
+ - Integrate documentations that are currently provided separately, like the "Rust Book" for std, a guide for a framework, ...
+ - Attributes in the crate would define documents to integrate and it's name and location on the documentation tree, for example `[!doc(mdbook="../book", entry="Learning/The Book")]`.
+Exact syntax TBD.
- - When you click on the item on the sidebar, the documentation is opened at the right side as a regular documentation page.
+ - The integrated documentation would appear on the sidebar.
+When you click on it, it is opened at the right panel as a regular documentation page.
- - Links in doc-comments to files related to theses items would open on the right side too, as if they had been selected from the sidebar.
+ - Links in doc-comments to files related to integrated items would open on the right side too, as if they had been selected from the sidebar.
  - Searches would be able to return entries from the related documents, along with doc-commented items
 ### Why:
  - For some crates the most interesting pieces of information are not directly in the Rustdoc.
 It would be interesting to directly access them from the sidebar as a regular item.
  - The documentation not directly related to code would really feel first party.
-### Details:
- - Attributes in the crate would define documents to integrate and it's name and location on the documentation tree, for example `[!doc(mdbook = "../book", entry="Learning/The Book")]`.
-Exact syntax TBD.
 ### Questions:
  - What kind of doc do we want to support ?
    - Markdown files seems obvious since there is already markdown support in rustdoc